 One final benefit – the value of your initial investment in PPC advertising can be kept low while still yielding worthwhile results.
 Unlike other forms of digital marketing, this lets you test PPC advertising at minimal expense before allocating larger and more serious budgets.

-In summary, PPC advertising offers immediate website traffic, enabling audience and long-tail keyword targeting, whilst allowing control and flexibility for your campaigns.
+In summary, PPC advertising offers website traffic instantly, enables audience and long-tail keyword targeting, whilst also allowing complete control and flexibility for your campaigns.